inchworks/picinch/docs/install-2-system-service.md

 ## Step 2: System service
-** /etc/systemd/service/picinch.service** Defines PicInch as a service.
+1. `/etc/systemd/system/picinch.service` defines PicInch as a service.
 There is nothing special about PicInch requirements and this is provided as a convenience for those with little experience of Linux system operation.

 ```
 # /etc/systemd/system/picinch.service